Stofbrew/endoflife/letting-people-know/index.md

 You use it to cancel services.

-There are two types – unabridged and extract.
+There's another kind, too – an eextract.

-Here's why you'd want those.
+Here's why you'd want an extract.
+Here's its limitations.

 <h2 class="au-inpage-nav-section au-display-sm">
   <h2> Who can apply for a death certificate? </h2>